Console in Java

-Console in Java is a utility class in java.io package that provides access to the system console associated with JVM.
+Console in Java is a class in java.io package that provides access to the system console associated with JVM.

 Console class was introduced in Java 1.6 version.
 It is mainly used for reading data from the console and writing data on the console.
 All read and write operations are synchronized.
+Here, console refers to the character input device (keyboard) and character display device (screen display).

-Java Console class declaration
+Java Console Class Declaration

-public final class Console extends Object implements Flushable
+public final class Console

 The inheritance diagram for this console class is as follows:

-java.lang.Object java.io.Console
+java.lang.Object

-Constructor of Console class
+Constructor of Console Class

 Console class does not provide any constructor in Java.
 We can create an object reference to the console using System.console() method if JVM is connected to the console.